-VI.
-Rounding the Bend (1985-1987)
+ROUNDING THE BEND (1985-1987)

 By 1985, WABA had made it in almost every way.
-Hughes had been reelected to a third term as President -- the only WABA top officer ever to be elected to more than two complete terms.
+Hughes had been reelected to a third term as President----then the only WABA top officer ever to be elected to more than two complete terms.
 Keenan loved her job, and she earned the respect of virtually everyone who worked with her.
 She brought with her more office experience than any previous occupant of the WABA staff position, and her recordkeeping rivaled John Irwin at his best.

-The bike-a-thon, at last, put WABA on a high and steady level of income.
+The Bike-a-Thon, at last, put WABA on a high and steady level of income.
 Well, almost.
-Echoes from a past that couldn't escape WABA: the minutes for the January 1986 Board meeting cited Treasurer Bill Silverman warning, "If current spending rates continue, WABA will be bankrupt by March 20."
-More echoes: in order to stave off financial insolvency, WABA circulated grant proposals to foundations without success.
+There were echoes from a past that couldn't escape WABA: the minutes for the January 1986 Board meeting cited Treasurer Bill Silverman warning, ''If current spending rates continue, WABA will be bankrupt by March 20."
+More echoes: in order to stave off financial insolvency, WABA circulated grant proposals to foundations, without success.

 However, a more skillful and dedicated Board than in the past kicked around a wide range of proposals.
 The Board settled on a fundraising appeal directly to members through a phone bank.
 Keenan and Peter Harnik came up with an elaborate Annual Report summing up WABA's successes for 1985 in an effort to induce members to donate additional money.
 It worked.
-WABA's income was enough to tide over the organization until it received the proceeds from the summer bike-a-thon.
+WABA's income was enough to tide over the organization until it received the proceeds from the summer Bike-a-Thon.